yearn/yearn-exporter/readme.md

 You will need:

-- Etherscan API key (and API keys for other networks that you want to use)
+- Etherscan API key (and API keys for other networks block explorer that you want to use)
 - [Docker](https://www.docker.com/) and [Docker Compose](https://github.com/docker/compose)

 ## Usage